Chidinma98/GoodRx/project_worksheet.md

 ## Project Description

-I am going to be building a one stop medical app for people on prescription and non prescription medications.
+I am going to be building a  medical app for people on prescription and non prescription medications.
 I will have two models, a prescription model and a doctor model.
-Based on the input in the prescription model, the app will alert people when it is time to take their prescriptions.
+Based on the input in the prescription model, the app will alert people when it is time to take their medicationss.
 I will also allow them to send SMS messages to their doctor, in case they are having any side effects or have any questions about their medication.
-I will be using Ruby on rails for the back-end, the sms messaging sustem twillow and authentication.
+I will be using Ruby on rails for the back-end,  twillow for sms.
+I will also have authentication.

 ## Wireframes